DKPistilli/hosebox/README.md

 - [ ] \(potential) add some sort of LeagueModel which stores season, standings (all manually updated??), and like..."about"?
 So that I can add some of the flavor currently relegated to challonge.com

 ### Front End
+- [ ] KNOWN BUG: MDFC (Modal Dual Face Cards).
+Currently, they do not display correctly, and could end up breaking decklists.
 - [ ] Inventory / Wishlist
     - [X] implement <Inventory /> component which queries our server for cardIds
     - [X] implement addCard
     - [ ] implement addCardList
 - [X] Sidebar
     - [X] implement <Sidebar /> component which has a button to view <Inventory />, <Wishlist />, <Decks />
     - [X] Create file structure for Sidebar so that decks can display down the sidebar (and scroll)